PPA with PacifiCorp

 The Two Rivers Wind Project is proposed on privately owned land, north of Rock River, Wyoming.

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.

 Development work began on this project in 2016.
 Over the last year, we have conducted pre-construction wildlife surveys that are consistent with the U.S. Fish and Wildlife Service Land-based Wind Energy Guidelines and Wyoming Game & Fish recommendations.
 We have also been meeting with the Wyoming Game and Fish Department and U.S. Fish and Wildlife Service to determine the level of baseline survey information needed.
-Coordination with these agencies is ongoing.
+The Project is currently engaged in a NEPA Environmental Assessment with the U.S. Department of Interior Bureau of Land Management.